-- Support increased interorganizational, regional and country collaboration, networking and training on specific topics such as: governance; regulation; quality and safety; intellectual property and trade policies, including through WHO's trilateral collaboration with WIPO and WTO; pricing; procurement; reimbursement; and appropriate use. - Consolidate and enhance the Secretariat's contribution to product development across different diseases, including effective prioritization of research and development needs through the Global Observatory on Health Research and Development and building on the success of existing research and development models such as the Global Antibiotic Research & Development Partnership.1 - Support expansion of the Medicines Patent Pool to include all patented medicines on the WHO Model List of Essential Medicines and antimicrobial medicines. - Build capacity, in collaboration with other partners, for the proper implementation of intellectual property laws that are in line with the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) and that make adequate use of its flexibilities.1 - 7.
-In addition, the continuation of WHO's normative work to specify standards and guidance for the development, regulation, production, selection, pricing, procurement, distribution, prescribing and use of medicines and vaccines is likewise considered as having a high impact on access to safe, effective and quality medicines, with low complexity and requiring resources for implementation that are mostly available. - 8.
-The scaling up of the following actions is considered as having a potentially high impact on access to safe, effective and quality medicines, but involves greater complexity and requires additional resources. - Support the development and implementation of systems at the national level for collecting and monitoring key data on medicines and vaccines, such as availability, price, expenditure, usage, quality and safety, and ensuring use of these data for better evidence-based policy-making. - Develop policies that promote transparency throughout the value chain, including the public disclosure of clinical trial data, research and development costs, production costs, procurement prices and procedures, and supply chain mark-ups. - Provide support to Member States to develop collaborative approaches for strategic procurement based on existing models.
+- Engender and facilitate the development of political will at the national and regional levels to ensure the affordability and availability of safe, effective and quality medical products through effective regulation and policy implementation, particularly the implementation of pricing and financing policies that encourage fair pricing and domestic investment in universal coverage schemes that reduce out-of-pocket payments. - Support increased interorganizational, regional and country collaboration, networking and training on specific topics such as: governance; regulation; quality and safety; intellectual property and trade policies, including action through WHO's trilateral collaboration with WIPO and WTO; pricing; procurement; reimbursement; and appropriate use. - Consolidate and enhance the Secretariat's contribution to product development across different diseases, including effective prioritization of research and development needs through the Global Observatory on Health Research and Development and building on the success of existing research and development models such as the Global Antibiotic Research and Development Partnership.1 - Support expansion of the Medicines Patent Pool to include all antimicrobial medicines and patented medicines from the WHO Model List of Essential Medicines. - Build capacity, in collaboration with other partners, for the implementation of intellectual property laws that are in line with the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) and that make adequate use of its flexibilities.1

+8. In addition, the continuation of WHO's normative work to specify standards and guidance for the development, regulation, production, selection, pricing, procurement, distribution, prescription and use of medicines and vaccines is likewise considered as having a high impact on access to safe, effective and quality medicines, with low complexity and requiring resources for implementation that are mostly available.

+9. The extension and broadening in scope of the following actions is considered as having a potentially high impact on access to safe, effective and quality medicines, but involves greater complexity and requires additional resources.

+- Support the development and implementation of systems at national levels for collecting and monitoring key data on medicines and vaccines, such as availability, price, expenditure, usage, quality and safety, and ensuring use of these data for better evidence-based policy-making. - Develop policies that promote transparency throughout the value chain, including the public disclosure of clinical trial data, research and development costs, production costs, procurement prices and procedures, and supply chain mark-ups.2 - Provide support to Member States to develop collaborative approaches for strategic procurement based on existing models.

-1 See also document EB142/14.
+1 See also document A71/13.

-2 See recommendation 4.3.4.(b) in Appendix 3 to the Annex.
+2 See recommendation 4.3.4. and 4.3.5 in Appendix 3 to the Annex.